tsedio/tsed/docs/docs/cache.md

 ## Cache response

-To enable cache on endpoint, use @@UseCache@@ decorator on a method as following:
+To enable cache on endpoint, use @@UseCache@@ decorator on a method as follows:

 ```typescript
 import {Controller, UseCache, Get, PathParams} from "@tsed/common";